Symptoms that do not bode well

 Inspection and analysis of technical condition

 Next, everything goes for washing and thorough inspection.
 On the press, we disassemble the cylinder spring and check the condition of the rings.
-Unfortunately – they qualify for replacement, as does the outer cylinder sleeve.
-The main lubrication socket also does not hold dimensions – it is responsible for transmitting oil to the swash plate.
+Unfortunately – they qualify for replacement, as does the outer sleeve of the cylinder.
+The main lubrication socket also does not hold dimensions – it is responsible for delivering oil to the swash plate.
 If it is damaged, the entire system loses tightness and the pump cannot operate correctly.

 Regeneration – surgical precision

 We also disassembled the regulator and checked the coil.
-All verification results were recorded in the system.
+We recorded all verification results in the system.
 After preparing the parts, we proceeded to assembly.
-The cooperating parts were polished, the housings and closing plate were cleaned.
-We replaced the outer cylinder sleeve and the rings.
+The cooperating parts were polished, the housings and closing plate – cleaned.
+We replaced the outer sleeve of the cylinder and the rings.

 The biggest challenge – regeneration of the lubrication socket

 We devoted the most attention to the problematic lubrication socket.
 We decided on regeneration, as the cost of a new one is very high – we pressed in a sleeve with original dimensions and appropriate hardness.
 We also checked the clearances on the shaft, pistons, and separator brackets.
-Finally – the closing plate, which needed to be precisely adjusted.
-Too small a clearance would risk quick wear and failure, too large would result in ineffective operation.
+Finally – the closing plate, which had to be precisely adjusted.
+Too small a clearance would risk rapid wear and failure, too large – lack of effective operation.

 Tests and results – the final stretch